TerraMystics/Terra.Microsoft.Keys/README.md

 }
 ```

-## Terra.Microsoft.Client For Unity Developers
+## Terra.Microsoft.Keys For Unity Developers

-If you are using Terra.Microsoft.Client for Unity, please make sure to install the [following asset](https://github.com/TerraMystics/NuGetForUnity) in your project, and follow the installation instructions above
+If you are using Terra.Microsoft.Keys for Unity, please make sure to install the [following asset](https://github.com/TerraMystics/NuGetForUnity) in your project, and follow the installation instructions above

 ## License